-There will be three (3) minutes for each drug search area, once the tree minutes is called the search of that area is over.
+There will be three (3) minutes for each drug search area, once the three minutes is called the search of that area is over.

 The area can be of indoor nature (building), this area shall be no larger than one thousand (1000) square feet.
 Inside this area there shall be a section for each narcotic.
 Three vehicles, one vehicle blank, can be used in place of a space.

 EXAMPLE: If a K-9 team is going to certify on four (4) narcotics, there will be four (4) sections, three vehicles, one vehicle blank, can be used in place of a space. each one containing the respective narcotic.

 There will be no narcotic contaminated rewards during certification.
 EXAMPLE: A K-9 team is in the certification area, the K-9 gives a positive alert, the handler rewards the K-9 with only a non-narcotic contaminated reward.
 A contaminated reward might be a ball or towel scented with marijuana, cocaine, heroin or any other narcotic.